 Self-driving cars (Object detection and scene understanding)

-This global segmentation technique is crucial for autonomous driving as it helps in accurately detecting objects, pedestrians and a detailed understanding of the driving environment.
+This global segmentation technique is crucial for autonomous driving as it helps in accurately detecting objects, and pedestrians, and a detailed understanding of the driving environment.

 Robotics (Enhanced perception for manipulation tasks)

-Panoptic segmentation enhances robots’ perception abilities allowing them to better understand and interact with their surroundings.
+Panoptic segmentation enhances robots’ perception abilities to help them better understand and interact with their surroundings.
 This leads to object manipulation and effective navigation through complex spaces.

 Augmented reality (Creating realistic overlays)